Abdul Fatawu: Sporting CP

+Loan to Leicester City

+On 31 August 2023, Fatawu signed for EFL Championship side Leicester City on a season-long loan from Sporting CP.
+He made his club debut in the EFL Championship three days later, coming on as a 54th-minute substitute in a 1–0 home loss to Hull City.
+On 21 October, he scored his first goal for the club in a 3–1 away win against Swansea City.
+On 23 April 2024, he scored his first professional hat-trick, in a 5–0 home win against promotion rivals, Southampton.
+There was a clause inserted into the loan that required Leicester to purchase Fatawu upon promotion for €17 million, which they did in May 2024.
+50% of the difference between the sale price to Sporting (€1.2 million) and Leicester was provided to Fatawu's original club, Steadfast FC, who had inserted a sell-on clause in his sale to Sporting.

+Leicester City

+On 1 July 2024, Leicester City activated the buy clause and signed for €10 million on a permanent five-year deal contract with €7 million additional fee.
+As a result, his jersey number changed from No. 18 to No. 7.
+On 19 August 2024, he made his first Premier League debut as part of the first team squad for Leicester City against Tottenham Hotspur.
+In that same game, Fatawu provided his first Premier League assist for Jamie Vardy in a 1–1 home draw.

 International career

 Youth team

-In 2018, Issahaku was part of Ghana's U17 squad, managed by Karim Zito.
-The team managed to reach the finals of the 2018 WAFU Zone B U-17 Cup of Nations.
-They however lost in the final to rivals Nigeria via a 3–1 penalty shootout after a 1–1 draw after regulation time, with Isshaku missing his penalty in the shootout.

-Issahaku represented Ghana and served as captain of the national under-17 team in 2020, playing during the 2021 Africa U-17 Cup of Nations qualifiers.
-At the tournament he scored the equalizing penalty in Ghana's 1–1 draw against Nigeria.
-Ghana were eliminated from the competition after losing 3–1 against Ivory Coast.
-Ghana's only goal of the game was assisted by Issahaku.
+In 2018, Fatawu was part of Ghana's national under-17 team managed by Karim Zito.
+The team reached the finals of the 2018 WAFU Zone B U-17 Cup of Nations.
+They however lost in the final to rivals Nigeria via a 3–1 penalty shootout after a 1–1 draw after regulation time, with Fatawu missing his penalty in the shootout.
+Fatawu remained a member of the Ghana U-17 team and served as captain of the team in 2020, playing during the 2021 Africa U-17 Cup of Nations qualifiers, during 2020 WAFU Zone B U-17 Cup of Nations.
+At the tournament he scored the equalising penalty in Ghana's 1–1 draw against Nigeria.
+Ghana were eliminated from the competition after losing 3–1 against Ivory Coast in their final group game.
+Ghana's only goal of the game was assisted by Fatawu.

-The following year, due to his impressive form, he was promoted into the under-20 squad at the age of 16, despite being much younger than most part of his teammates.
+The following year, due to his impressive form, Fatawu was promoted into the under-20 squad at the age of 16, despite being much younger than the majority of his teammates.
 He was later selected to take part in the 2021 Africa U-20 Cup of Nations.
 During the competition, he played all of the Black Satellites' matches, scoring two goals in the group stages to help his side win the title for the fourth time in its history.
 In that occasion, he was also adjudged as the Best Player of the Tournament.